dasilvaoscar/dasilvaoscar/README.md

 # Hi, I’m Oscar👋

 ### About me

-Actively participating in the business, understanding it, and helping to improve it by delivering value through technology.
+I actively participate in the business, understanding it, and helping to improve it by delivering value through technology.
+Writing code is wonderful, but architecting software and feeling the evolution of the teams I'm in contact with is what I really love

 ### Degree